danfromtitan/envars-from-node-labels/README.md

 ## Verification

-- The `envars-webhook` pod in the `webhook` namespace should be running, logs show admission controller activity
+- The `envars-webhook` pod in the `webhook` namespace should be running, logs show admission controller activity.

 ```bash
 kubectl get pods -n webhook
 k logs -f -n webhook envars-webhook-12345678-abcde
 ```

 - Mutating webhook `envars-webhook` should exist

 ```bash
 kubectl get mutatingwebhookconfigurations
 ```

 - Create a test namespace with a pre-existing configmap and secret.
 Note the unsample target will clean up all resources under the sample directory.